Climate-based pepper planting guide for Bemidji, Minnesota

 Main risk: The usual setback here is giving away seasonal margin through late planting, slow early growth, or slower variety choice than the crop really needs.

-How Frost Affects Peppers in Bemidji
+How Frost Affects Planting Dates for Peppers in Bemidji

 Bemidji usually has about 132 frost-free days, with a typical last spring frost around May 17 and a typical first fall frost around September 26.